Indonesia's latest tsunami raises global questions over disaster preparedness

 "Indonesia has demonstrated to the rest of the world the huge variety of sources that have the potential to cause tsunamis.
 More research is needed to understand those less-expected events," said Stephen Hicks, a seismologist at the University of Southampton.

-During the eruption, an estimated 180 million cubic metres, or around two-thirds of the less-than-100-year-old volcanic island, collapsed into the sea.
+During the eruption, an estimated 180 million cubic meters, or around two-thirds of the less-than-100-year-old volcanic island, collapsed into the sea.

 But the eruption didn't rattle seismic monitors significantly, and the absence of seismic signals normally associated with tsunamis led Indonesia's geophysics agency (BMKG) initially to tweet there was no tsunami.